 That’s no way to feel better…

-Trust this: When you choose to listen to your body, over time, food will lose it’s power over you, and your cravings will mellow out.
+Trust this: When you choose to listen to your body, over time, food will lose its power over you and your cravings will mellow.
+Trust me.

-You’ll be able to have a bite of chocolate without devoting the whole bar.
+You’ll be able to have a square or two of chocolate without devouring the whole bar.

 As hard as it may seem, don’t force yourself to stop craving something.
 Just trust that slowly, your food cravings will normalize and you will get to a place where food is no longer on a pedestal.